Dorif/fragalyseqt/README.md

 However, Cubic and 5th degree Splines are suffering from Runge phenomenon, making them about unusable for very small or very big sizes.

-If you wish sizing uniformity - use LSQ sizing.
-LSQ of 2nd, 3rd and 5th order are available.
-Their precision grows from 2nd to 5th order.
+If you wish more sizing uniformity - use LSQ weighted spline sizing.
+Its precision grows from 1st to 5th order.
 The same way grows resource consumption.

-Hit "SizeCall" button each time you change peak detection settings, apply baseline correction and denoising or open new file.
+Hit "SizeCall" button each time you change peak detection settings, apply baseline correction and denoising, hide/show channel or open new file.

 ## About test files origin.